-The IEEE 802.11n draft specification allows the use of a secondary channel to double the bandwidth (see the "Using the Bandwidth Switch" section on the next page).
-An appropriate extension channel will be displayed when operating in 40MHz mode (see the "Using the Wireless Mode Switch" section below).
-The channel can be changed if necessary.
+The IEEE 802.11n draft specification allows the use of a secondary channel to double the bandwidth (see "Using the Bandwidth Switch" on the next page).
+An appropriate extension channel will be displayed when operating in 40MHz mode (see "Using the Wireless Mode Switch" below).
+The channel can be changed if needed.